When the summer temperatures rise there is no better way to cool down than at one of the 9 splash pads or outdoor pools in Burlington! Cannonball!

 New Information for Outdoor Pool Swimming

-Nelson Pool and Splash Park, Mountainside Pool and Splash Park will open for the season on July 11th, and LaSalle Wading Pool be opening on July 4th!
+Nelson Pool and Splash Park, Mountainside Pool and Splash Park will open for the season on June 12th, and LaSalle Wading Pool will be opening later in June, no date yet.
 Those dates were moved up thanks to this toasty weather!
 The number of people allowed in at any time will be kept low so people can maintain physical distancing.
 The play features at Nelson and Mountainside will remain closed.
-To register online for lap and rec swims 25 hours prior to the start of program time, go to liveandplay.burlington.ca.
+To register online for lap and rec swims 25 hours prior to the start of program time click here.

 Bolus Garden Parkette Spray Pad

 We love this local park, and this is the first year it has a spray pad!
 Parking is tricky, but the combo of the awesome park and new spray pad is sure to be a big draw this summer.